 It also introduces TeraGen tool(which is quite interesting to me) for creating performance baseline for Hadoop cluster.
 How to bench mark your cluster for performance with this tool, is nicely explained in this book.

-Fourth chapter, introduces scenarios to identify cluster’s weakness.
+Fourth chapter, the book Optimizing Hadoop for Map Reduce introduces scenarios to identify cluster’s weakness.
 With several hundred node Hadoop cluster, node failures are common bottle necks for Hadoop Administrator.